-Meantime he had taken holy water, presumably from the bronze laver, in an earthen vessel into which he had put dust from the ﬂoor of the Tabernacle.
+Then he took holy water, presumably from the bronze laver in the Temple courtyard, and mixed it with dust from the ﬂoor of the Tabernacle.

-Then he required the woman to take the oath of the curse, i.e. to declare the truth of the matter on pain of suffering the consequences if she spoke falsely.
+Then the woman had to make the oath of the curse, i.e. to declare the truth of the matter on pain of suffering the consequences if she spoke falsely.

 Unfortunately it is not clear precisely how the guilt or innocence of the woman was decided.